Staffordshire Wedding – Laurie and Sid

 Consall Hall Gardens is a remarkable venue.
 Amazingly, its grounds extend for 70 acres and contain six lakes.
 It’s a bit of a hidden gem lying in the Staffordshire Moorlands countryside, just a stone’s throw from the Peak District, and it was enormously satisfying to photograph Laurie and Sid’s wedding here.

 The ceremony was outdoors, and the weather just about held up, with merely a few spots of rain as the bride was arriving.
-Unusually for me, the bride and groom requested a lengthy session of group and posed photographs, which was a huge amount of fun (even for a documentary photographer like myself!) as we were driven by Justin, the venue manager, around the site on a golf buggy.
-So there’s a rare chance to see some posed imagery from me here on the blog.
+Unusually for me, the bride and groom requested a series of group and posed photographs, which was a huge amount of fun (even for a documentary photographer like myself!) as we were driven by Justin, the venue manager, around the site on a golf buggy.

 As with most of my weddings, the day began for me at the bride’s family home for wedding preparations.